 Yosemite National Park California, USA Travel Guide

-The Yosemite Valley Shuttle System, a no-cost, year-round bus service, operates extensively within Yosemite Valley.
+The Yosemite Valley Shuttle System, a complimentary, year-round bus service, operates extensively within Yosemite Valley.
 It serves major trailheads, lodges, campgrounds, and visitor centers.
 For most visitors, once you park your car (or arrive by YARTS), this shuttle system becomes your main mode of transport within the Valley.

 Free, year-round service within Yosemite Valley, serving trailheads, lodges, campgrounds, visitor centers.